taichimaeda/spectec/spectec/test-lean4/TEST.md

   Option N : Type
 but is expected to have type
   Nat : Type
-SpecTec.lean: error: unknown constant 'Numtype.In'
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at numtype_in
+term has type
+  ?m.72247
 SpecTec.lean: error: application type mismatch
   Nat.div n
 argument